#1 Rated Best Wood Thickness Planer – Top Picks and Reviews 2019

-Also, the blades are two edged so you can turn them over frequently to ensure smooth finish.
+Also, the blades are two-edged so you can turn them over frequently to ensure a smooth finish.
 Three extra knives are also included, so you won’t be needing replacements for 6-8 months.

 Infeed and Outfeed Tables

-The overall result, will keep you and your clients happy and with 3 year warranty your investment is secure and will pay for itself with 3-4 projects.
+The overall result, will keep you and your clients happy and with a 3-year warranty, your investment is secure and will pay for itself with 3-4 projects.

 A slightly compact planer with a width capacity of 12”.
-The all metal built provides better support and with low noise levels of 83dB, it’s a perfect buy for smaller shops.
+All metal built provides better support and with low noise levels of 83dB, it’s a perfect buy for smaller shops.